 “No, no, no!
 I’m not buying Smith’s Potato Chips this week.
 They’re not on sale, $3.00 for one bag this week.
-Crazy thing.”
+Crazy.”

 So says my mum every time I finish the snacks at home and want more.
 She hardly buys toilet paper, detergent, chocolate and other necessary household items unless they are on sale.
 You can call her thrifty.
 Frugal.
 Stingy.
 A penny-pincher.

 I used to laugh at my mum counting her coins when she came home from buying groceries, making sure no cashiers had shortchanged her and that she didn’t drop a single cent on the way back.
-I laughed and clapped my hands like a seal until one day last year when I was in between jobs, my mum stopped giving me pocket money.
+I laughed and clapped my hands like a seal until one day when I was in between jobs, I needed money.
 I realised then my parents and many Asian generations before me work hard for their money and save for a number of reasons.